pvskp/skp-nvim/README.md

 [Lazy](https://github.com/folke/lazy.nvim) should automatically install all plugins and dependencies.
 If it doesn't, you can install them manually by running `:Lazy` inside Neovim.

 # Troubleshooting
-As long this is for personal use, I will not provide any support but helping to debug any problem.
+As long this is for personal use, I will not provide any support, but maybe helping to debug some problem.
 However, feel free to open an issue if you want to suggest something or report a bug.